rosskevin/ts-esm-workspaces/README.md

 ## Current issues

-- `main` in `project.json` is required for building ([see bug #49266](https://github.com/microsoft/TypeScript/issues/49266)).
-This is incorrect behavior, as this repo produces ESM-only modules and there should be no fallback at all to CJS (because one does not exist).
+- [[demo on branch](https://github.com/rosskevin/ts-esm-workspaces/tree/bug-main-required-to-build)] `main` in `project.json` is required for building ([see bug #49266](https://github.com/microsoft/TypeScript/issues/49266)).
+This is seems like incorrect behavior, as this repo produces ESM-only modules and there should be no fallback at all to CJS (because one does not exist).
 It seems like a false flag pretending to be CJS, when this seems like a Typescript resolution error instead.
 From the handbook:

   > Node.js supports a new field for defining entry points in package.json called "exports".
 This field is a more powerful alternative to defining "main" in package.json, and can control what parts of your package are exposed to consumers.

-## Status

-- We are faking `main` until we make it, see above.
+  A `workaround` or `solution` (not sure yet) is to use `"moduleResolution": "nodenext"` in all projects so that typescript recognizes the `exports` properly.
+I do not yet know if there is a consequence to this action or if it will impact browser projects in any way.

 ## Structure